jakesower/spectragraph/packages/core/README.md

 #### `linkInverses(schema, graph)`

 Links inverse relationships in a graph, filling in missing relationship data where possible.
 Queries will not work without relationships going in the direction of the query, so it's important to use this if you're constructing a graph from semi-connected pieces.
-This is commonly used with `mergeGraphs`.
+This is commonly used with `mergeGraphsDeep`.

 **Parameters:**